lukas-blecher/LaTeX-OCR/README.md

 The goal of this project is to create a learning based system that takes an image of a math formula and returns corresponding LaTeX code

 ## Data
 We need paired data for the network to learn.
 Luckly there is a lot of LaTeX code on the internet, e.g. [wikipedia](www.wikipedia.org), [arXiv](www.arxiv.org).
-We also use the formulae from the [im2latex-100k](https://zenodo.org/record/56198#.V2px0jXT6eA) dataset.
+We also use the formulae from the [im2latex-170k](https://www.kaggle.com/rvente/im2latex170k) dataset.

 ### Fonts
 * Latin Modern Math
 * GFSNeohellenicMath.otf
 * Asana Math
 * XITS Math
+* Cambria Math

 ## Requirements
 ### Dataset